cjdbarlow/bedside-notebook/anaesthesia/anzca/qa.md

 ####Rapid Improvement Cycle
-A standard QI methodology using an interative feedback loop:
+A standard QI methodology using an iterative feedback loop:
 * Plan
 	* Identify improvement opportunities
 	* Plan of action